cthing/meazure/README.md

 ### Changes 3.0.2 to 4.0 (unreleased)

-- A more readable font is used for all dialogs
+- Enhancement: A more readable font is used for all dialogs

-- Color value fixes and enhancements
+- Enhancement: A menu item is provided to switch the angle display to show the supplemental angle instead of the included angle.
+The sum of the included angle and the supplemental angle is 180 degrees.

-    - Fix: The YIQ color display now shows negative in-phase and quadrature values.
+- Color display enhancements and fixes
     - Enhancement: New color spaces that match the actual color to the [web basic and extended colors](https://www.w3.org/wiki/CSS/Properties/color/keywords).
     - Enhancement: A button is now provided to copy the contents of the color field to the clipboard.
 The button